Sign In Hi

 Training

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, in 2024 we will be providing training to our staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, in 2024 we provided training to our staff and we set ourselves a target of 100% completion rate by the end of the year which we have achieved.
 We also seek assurances from our product suppliers that they also provide equivalent training to their staff, suppliers and providers.

 Our effectiveness in combating slavery and human trafficking